ming0111/ming0111.github.io/docs/_posts/2023-02-16-algorithm-day2.markdown

 ---

 Today, I handled 3 algorithm problems:

-1. Leetcode 977.
+1.Leetcode 977.
 Squares of a Sorted Array

 Given an integer array nums sorted in non-decreasing order, return an array of the squares of each number sorted in non-decreasing order.